Top Reasons Why Foreigners Get Deported From The U.S.

 Summary

-Others believe that having a green card makes them untouchable and that they won’t get deported out of the US.
-That’s a grave misconception.
+Others believe that having a green card makes them untouchable and that they won’t get deported out of the U.S. That’s a grave misconception.
 Your legal status won’t give you immunity.
 Since you are its citizen, you must abide by its laws.
 You can get deported if you get involved in criminal acts, becomes a threat to public security, or abuse your visa.
 But these are not the only grounds for deportation.
 If you fail to obey the terms of your status or inform the government of your address change, you can get deported.
-Also, if you depend on public support within five years of living in the US, the government will consider sending you back to your country of origin.
+Also, if you depend on public support within five years of living in the U.S., the government will consider sending you back to your country of origin.

 Nobody wants to go through the embarrassing and devastating process of deportation.
 This is especially true for immigrants who have been in the country for years.
 Therefore, you must speak with a trusted immigration attorney who focuses on this practice area of the law.
 Lincoln-Goldfinch Law is a firm that you can consult with for your immigration issues.
-They will help you obtain and maintain your legal status in the US.
-They will ensure to assist you throughout the complex immigration processes and help you avoid the risk of getting deported.
+They will help you obtain and maintain your legal status in the U.S. They will ensure to assist you throughout the complex immigration processes and help you avoid the risk of getting deported.

 Read about how to appeal immigration court decisions.